Jeli Workflows (Legacy)

 Conditions

 Conditions consist of an incident dimension and a conditional operator.
 Incident dimensions refer to the various fields on a Jeli incident.
-These fields can be compared using a conditional operator to determine whether a workflow should run.
+These fields can be compared using a conditional operator to determine whether a workflow runs.

 Operators